 Conference highlights EPIC's potential for innovation in the energy sector

-The website of Unicamp linked on its main page, on 11/07/2019, an article about the 1st conference of the EPIC.
-The opening table was composed by the teacher from FEM and director of EPIC, Antonio Carlos Bannwart; Luiz Nunes, from Fapesp; Ruben Schulkes, from Equinor; Alfredo Renault, from National Agency for Petroleum, Natural Gas and Biofuels (ANP) and the rector from Unicamp, Marcelo Knobel.
+The opening panel of the conference included FEM professor and EPIC director Antonio Carlos Bannwart; Luiz Nunes from Fapesp; Ruben Schulkes from Equinor; Alfredo Renault from the National Agency for Petroleum, Natural Gas, and Biofuels (ANP); and Unicamp's rector, Marcelo Knobel.

 FAPESP and Equinor launch Petroleum Engineering Research Center at Unicamp

-The inauguration of the Energy Production Innovation Center at Unicamp – EPIC was featured on the website of Inova Unicamp on 02/20/2019.
-The launch event took place on 02/19/2019, at the headquarters of FAPESP.
+The launch of the Petroleum Engineering Research Center at Unicamp (EPIC) was featured on the Inova Unicamp website in February 20, 2019.
+The launching took place at FAPESP’s headquarters.

-Opening of a research center on the sustainable use of oil injects R$ 25 million into Unicamp
+Opening of research center on sustainable oil use injects R$ 25 million into Unicamp

-O EPIC was news in the G1 on 02/19/2019.
-The article presents how the center was constituted, the partner entities (FAPESP, Equinor e Unicamp), and the form of financing.
-In addition, the article also explores the collaboration between the EPIC and CEPETRO and the scientific objectives of the center.
+EPIC was featured on G1 on February 19, 2019.
+The article discusses how the center was established, the partner organizations (FAPESP, Equinor, and Unicamp), and the funding mechanisms.
+Additionally, it explores the collaboration between EPIC and CEPETRO and the scientific objectives of the center.

 Cepetro area, at Unicamp — Photo: Antonio Scarpinetti / Unicamp